Laogaeth/TTInternationalV2/README.md

 Features a cleanear layout, making it easy for users to navigate and find the information they need.
 The use of bright colors and playful illustrations helps to create a positive and inviting atmosphere, which is in contrast to the darker tone of the original version and it's also something I want to work more towards to.

 Overall I'm having a whole lot fun with this, a whole lot of raccoons are to be expected.

+Soon you'll be able to run this locally once I complete the database for it, to run it I have it set up as "localhost:3307"